Live Your Dream: Tiny Houses, Being a Pilot, and Africa

 I am planning on hiking the Pacific Crest Trail, starting at the Mexican border in April 2018 and hopefully finishing at the Canadian border in September 2018.
 I could not even think about doing something like this if I had a mortgage payment.
 Who can take 5 months off work to go for a hike?
 The only reason I can even consider something like this is because I plan on having such a small footprint in the world that I can just lock the door and walk away for 5 months without having to worry about a big mortgage payment or utility bills or anything that comes with a typical home.
 I can’t wait to live this lifestyle, I truly believe this is how I’m meant to live.

 How about you?
+Do you want to live your dream?
 What is your dream career, adventure, place to visit?
 Who would you most want to spend time with?
 One of mine has been to learn how to fly and Michael may just be the inspiration I needed to start taking lessons!